KyonkoYuuki/YaMovesetOrganizer/README.md

 0.2.7 - Add automatic backup creation on saving
 0.2.8 - Added support for BACType27, fixed issue with saving homing movements 0.2.9 - Now supports unicode characters in names
+0.3.0 - Added "Add Copy button" to add new entries at the end (Credit to Unleashed)
 ```